 IV.
 Prohibited Conduct Under This Policy

-Silence, absence of protest, or absence of resistance does not imply Affirmative Consent.
-Relying solely on non-verbal communication before or during sexual activity can lead to misunderstanding and may result in violation of the Policy on Sexual Misconduct.
+Silence, absence of protest, or absence of resistance does not imply affirmative consent.
+Relying solely on non-verbal communication before or during sexual activity can lead to misunderstanding and may result in violation of the Policy Regarding Sexual Misconduct, Relationship Violence and Stalking.
 In order to avoid confusion or ambiguity, participants are encouraged to talk with one another before engaging in sexual activity.
 If confusion or ambiguity arises during sexual activity, participants are encouraged to stop and clarify a mutual willingness to continue the activity.

 Affirmative consent cannot be gained by the taking advantage of the incapacitation of another, where the person initiating sexual activity knew or reasonably should have known that the other was incapacitated.
 Incapacitation means that a person lacks the ability to make informed, rational judgments about whether to engage in sexual activity.

 A person who is incapacitated is unable to give affirmative consent because of mental or physical incapacitation or impairment, which may include sleep, unconsciousness, or lack of awareness that sexual activity is taking place.
 A person may be incapacitated as a result of the consumption of alcohol or other drugs, or due to a temporary or permanent physical or mental health condition.
 When evaluating whether someone consented to sexual activity after consuming alcohol or drugs, the University will consider whether a reasonable person would have known about the impact of alcohol and other drugs on the other party’s ability to give consent.

 Sexual harassment is a form of harassment based on sex or gender.
 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal, written, online and/or physical conduct of a sexual nature or the creation of a hostile environment when it meets any of the following criteria: